 If you have trouble organizing your life, you’re not alone.
 Even something as simple as categorizing and storing seeds can result in mayhem if not properly managed.
 Smart seed storage guarantees seed that is no longer viable gets replaced by newer seed, keeps current seeds at optimum temperatures, and allows you to easily find the variety you need in seconds.
-But it takes a bit of effort.
+It takes a bit of effort, however.
 Here’s where seed organization tips can keep your seed stock well taken care of and in useful array.

 Smart Seed Storage